amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

   return merged;
 }
 ```
-As you can see it has two functions sort and merge.
-Merge is an auxiliary function that runs once through array a and array b, so it's running time is O(n).
+As you can see, it has two functions `sort` and `merge`.
+Merge is an auxiliary function that runs once through the collection `a` and `b`, so it's running time is O(n).
 Let's apply the Master Method to find the running time.

-## Mater Method for Merge sort
+## Mater Method for Mergesort

-We are going to apply the <a href="#Master-Method-for-recursive-algorithms">Master Method that we explained above</a> to find the runtime
+We are going to apply the <a href="#Master-Method-for-recursive-algorithms">Master Method that we explained above</a> to find the runtime:

 1) Let's find the values of: `T(n) = a T(n/b) + f(n)`

   - `a`: The number of sub-problems is 2 (line 12).
 So, `a = 2`.
-  - `b`: Each of the sub-problems divide `n` in half.
+  - `b`: Each of the sub-problems divides `n` in half.
 So, `b = 2`
   - `f(n)`: The work done outside the recursion is the function `merge`, which has a runtime of `O(n)` since it visits all the elements on the given arrays.

 Substituting the values: